jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 - `jerkar` = `jerkar doDefault` = `jerkar doPack`

-These taskscan be parametrized :
+These tasks can be parametrized :

 - `jerkar -fatJar=true -forkTests=true` = `jerkar doPack` + forking the unit tests and produce a fat jar

 The last will result in the following artifact creation :
 ![Created artifacts](img/output.png)

-### Plugin tasks
+### Plugin Tasks

-Template classes (`JkBuild` and `JkJavaBuild`) enable plugability by providing hooks on several methods.
+Template classes (`JkBuild` and `JkJavaBuild`) enable pluggability by featuring methods with extension points.
 A plugin is just a class extending `JkBuildPlugin`  or `JkJavaBuildPlugin` and overriding default hook methods.
 Plugins can also provide their own methods.

 - To activate a plugin on the command line, just mention the name of the plugin followed by a `#`.